TheCodingWizard-911/todo_app_in-Python/README.md

    This should output some information on the installed Python version.
    You can also install ruby by following these instructions: https://installpython3.com/

-2. You are expected to write the code in `todo.py` file.

-3. Once you are done with the changes you should be able to execute the todo app by running the following command from the terminal.
+2. You should be able to execute the todo app by running the following command from the terminal.

    **On Windows:**